Functions as AI Agents

 Pure functions in the programming context are devoid of side effects.
 A side-effect-free function will produce the same output given the same input.
 However, we can't make the same case for our AI agent with fuzzy contracts.

 Firstly, LLMs provide probabilistic results.
-The very act of calling an LLM over a socket induces a side effect.
+The very act of calling an LLM over a network induces a side effect.
 Therefore, using LLMs as a programming primitive that produces a deterministic result is challenging.

 However, imagine that an agent can express that its internals are pure.
 That is, the agent knows it's evaluating a pure function.
 Therefore, the ~same prompt (p) on the same pure function should produce the same result.
 (Note: I'm not saying that it does, but merely that given a temperature of 0, that it would be helpful if it did.)